BriskenFinancials/use-case-template/cards/UC10000426-L-05-validate-customer-requirements-against-sap-mbc-functionality.md

 ## Outcome

-You will be able to confidently Review the customers documented requirements in detail and cross-reference them with sap mbcs standard features. accelerating progress and improving project alignment
+This enables you to review the customers documented requirements in detail and cross-reference them with SAP mbcs standard features

 ![Footer Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-L-05-bottom.png)